Contents

 1

-BTW, if you get tired of this "never used" warnings, you can put #![allow(unused)] in the first line of supervillain.rs, as I also did.
+BTW, if you get tired of these "never used" warnings, you can put #![allow(unused)] in the first line of supervillain.rs, as I also did.